HILL

 Photo by sergio souza on Pexels.com

-Welcome to the Healthy Infrastructure Learning Lab (HILL), a research collaboration aimed at understanding policy and infrastructure implementation challenges of the 21st century.
+Welcome to the Healthy Infrastructure Learning Lab (HILL), a research collaboration aimed at understanding policy, planning and infrastructure implementation challenges of the 21st century.

 in·fra·struc·ture